 - Director of Research, Pacific Arthritis Associates

-In occasional patients, a joint that has obvious fluid on physical examination yields a “dry tap” during diagnostic arthrocentesis, even after the needle has been redirected and is clearly in the joint space.
+In occasional patients, a joint that has obvious fluid on physical examination yields a "dry tap" during diagnostic arthrocentesis, even after the needle has been redirected and is clearly in the joint space.
 This problem comes up with surprising frequency with respect to the knee and also occurs with joints that are more difficult to tap, such as ankle and shoulder.
 The proper approach to a dry tap in an individual patient has to take into account, above all, the degree of suspicion of a septic joint.
-When joint fluid is necessary for diagnosis, consideration should be given both to the differential diagnosis of the causes of a dry tap and to a change in technique which this differential implies.
+When joint fluid is necessary for diagnosis, consideration should be given to the potential causes of a dry tap as well as to the need for advanced imaging.

 CAUSES OF A DRY TAP